 Community: a group of people who share common interests, beliefs, and/or cultural background

 Culture: a system of beliefs, values, and assumptions transmitted from generation to generation about life that guide behavior and are shared by a group of people which includes customs, language, and material artifacts.

 Traditions: beliefs or customs shared among generations.

 - Assign one country and/or personal essay to each group.

-- After groups are finished reading, Facilitators should ask learners to review and discuss the question below.
+- After groups are finished reading, ask learners to review and discuss the question below.

-- Group facilitators should assist in and encourage group discussions as needed.
+- Facilitator should assist in and encourage group discussions as needed.

 - After learners have had time to discuss each question, encourage volunteers to share ideas and responses with the large group.

-- Pass out copies of the Tell Your Story activity to each group and give students time to brainstorm and answer questions about their own lives as a follow-up activity.
+- Pass out copies of the Tell Your Story activity (page 7) to each group and give students time to brainstorm and answer questions about their own lives as a follow-up activity.

 - Look on a map and find the country described in the personal essay you read.
 What are some other countries that surround it?

 - Does the girl you read about go to school?
 What does she study?